Back to top

 If the pupil is to be off school for more than one day then the parent/carer must report the absence on each subsequent day.

-If school does not receive a notification on the morning of day on, we will be in contact with you via phone to establish why your child has not turned up to school.
-If school has not received a response, then we will carry out a home visit on day two.
+If school does not receive a notification on the morning of day one, we will be in contact with you via phone to establish why your child has not turned up to school.
+If school has not received a response, then we will carry out a home visit.

 Working Together & Celebrating Attendance